ConvertKit/ConvertKitSDK-PHP/MIGRATION.md

 ## Authentication

 Authentication is now via OAuth.
-Refer to the README file for an implementation guide.
+It's recommended to refer to the README file's [`Getting Started`](README.md#2x-v4-api-oauth-php-80) section for implementation.

 Initializing the `ConvertKit_API` class now accepts a `clientID`, `clientSecret` and `accessToken` in place of the existing `api_key` and `api_secret`: